We bring you are some insider tips to help make your South African safari flawless.

 Just remember that silence is golden when looking for animals and most people in the park, including your guides, will think it’s supremely rude if you spend the drives gazing at or talking on your iPhone instead of viewing some of the last remaining natural habitats for the animals you paid to come and see.

 While South Africa can be deceivingly first world, it is a third world country, so be sure to take care when judging it.

 Being rude, aggressive and expectant will get you nowhere.
 Life is slower in South Africa and the culture embraces a lifestyle of simplicity.

 If you want perfection, stay at a private luxury lodge, they will cater to all of your needs.
-You will have the pampering you desire at a five star location, just like you would in Europe.
+You will have the pampering you desire at a five star location, just like you would anywhere else.